Coronavirus Illinois: COVID-19 cases surpass 63K with 2.6K deaths; Gov. Pritzker threatens 'more stringent lockdown' if people continue to defy stay-at-home order

 "It's an enormous mistake and I am very hopeful that we aren't going to need to send teams in to do mass testing among the people who, you know, may be spreading the virus in their community," Pritzker said.

-All this comes as the available number of hospital beds appears to be flattening and on a day the state saw its lowest 24-hour death toll in weeks, with just 46 COVID-19 related deaths.
+After the pastor there sued Pritzker arguing his civil rights had been violated, a judge denied that preacher's request for a temporary restraining order over the weekend.

+"I'm very hopeful that we aren't going to need to send teams in to do mass testing among the people who may be spreading the virus in their community," Pritzker said.

-Also on Monday, the East Peoria mayor is about to begin his own phased-in reopening of certain businesses in defiance of the Pritzker's executive order.
-Pritzker warned that if people get sick, insurance claims could be denied
+And in downstate East Peoria, Mayor John Kahl is beginning his own phased reopening of businesses, defying the state order.
+Pritzker warned that if people get sick, insurance claims could be denied.

+"Well, I was a businessman before I became governor, and I have to tell you I would not want to defy the executive order because I believe I would be taking on liability if I did that," Pritzker said.

 On Sunday, Gov. Pritzker said that the state conducted 19,417 tests in a single day, marking Illinois' highest daily testing total so far.